Topics on this page:

 East Mississauga Community Health Centre (EMCHC), a branch of LAMP Community Health Centre, is a community based, charitable organization that believes in creating greater access to health resources in the community.
 They provide health care services, health promotion programs, and community support services.
-To access their LGBTTIQQ2S services navigate from their “Programs & Services” tab to “Community/Social Support Programs” to “LGBTTIQQ2S” (lesbian, gay, bisexual, transgender, transsexual, intersex, queer, questioning and Two-Spirit) for more information on their current weekly drop-in programs and other services.
+They currently offer 2 LGBTTIQQ2S+ focused programs:

 Rainbow Salad – A Peel-based directory of social, mental health, and medical resources for 2SLBGTQ+ individuals.
 See their Service Provider Directory and Events pages for more information on community resources and events.

 Associated Youth Services of Peel – A multi-service agency for both families and youth that includes Youth Beyond Barriers, a program that provides confidential services for youth ages 12-17 who identify as 2SLGBTQ+.
 This program offers in-person and/or virtual individual counselling, weekly youth groups, and community capacity building around 2SLGBTQ+ inclusion.
 For more information on how to register, call AYSP’s Youth Intake Specialist at 905-890-5222 or email firstname.lastname@example.org

 Rapport Youth & Family Services – Offers several youth engagement programs across the Region of Peel, now offered virtually.
 Diverse youth programs can be found in their ECLYPSE Calendar, including group discussions on social justice, gender, and coping with stress.
 They also offer an ECLYPSE Youth Employment Program, and varying services by area, click each area to see their local drop in centre locations.

-Tangerine Walk-In Counselling – A free service for children and youth up to their 18th birthday, and their families who live in the Peel Region, providing 2-hr counselling session for a wide range of reasons.
+Tangerine Walk-In Counselling – A free service for children and youth up to their 18th birthday, and their families who live in the Peel Region, providing counselling sessions for a wide range of reasons.

 Positive Space Network – Provides support for LGBTQ youth and families.
 Click on the “Youth” tab for information about LGBTQ drop-ins (in four Halton locations) and Trans/Gender-Diverse ConnecTions.
 ConnecTions is a program that is held on the first Monday of every month at 491 Pearl St, Burlington.
 Children, youth (to age 24 yrs) and their parents/caregivers meet in 3 separate groups that run concurrently.